-Dr. Cindy Bean will serve as a maternal fetal medicine specialist at MCAM.
+Dr. Cindy Bean will serve as the Chief of Maternal Fetal Medicine at MCAM.
 She graduated summa cum laude from Spring Hill College in Mobile, Alabama with a Bachelor of Science in biology and chemistry and received her Medical Degree (M.D.) summa cum laude from the University of Alabama School of Medicine.
 Dr. Bean completed her Obstetrics and Gynecology residency at the University of Alabama at Birmingham and her Maternal Fetal Medicine fellowship and Master of Science in biomedical sciences at the University of Mississippi Medical Center.
 She is board certified in general obstetrics and gynecology by the American Board of Obstetrics and Gynecology and is currently board certified in maternal fetal medicine.
 Dr. Bean's clinical interests include the specialized care of pregnant women with complicated medical and fetal disorders to provide the best outcome for the mother and her baby.
 Dr. Bean enjoys spending time with her husband, Christopher, and two children, Isabella and Hayes.

 Jessica Sparks Lilley, MD